MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/02-help-system.md

 Get-Command -Name Get-Command -Syntax
 ```

-Using `Get-Command` with its **Syntax** parameter offers a more programmatic view by showing the
+Using `Get-Command` with the **Syntax** parameter provides a more concise view of the syntax that
-parameters and their value types, without listing the specific allowable values.
+shows the parameters and their value types, without listing the specific allowable values like
+`Get-Help` shows.

 ```Output
 Get-Command [[-ArgumentList] <Object[]>] [-Verb <string[]>]